 The work described in this thesis has demonstrated significant improvements on the MPPT’s efficiency of a PV installation.

 In chapter 3, a review on the essential features and designs of the boost converter is explained.
 Mathematical model of the MPPT system was evaluated using the PWM switched model and is linearized by using state-space averaging technique.
-A MPPT test ring was also set up and verified in order to provide a stable stander and repeatable test conditions.
+A MPPT test ring was also set up and verified in order to provide a stable standardand repeatable test conditions.

 A detailed analysis was carried out in chapter 4, to identify the effective parameters that could improve the performance and efficiency of the traditional HC MPPT method.
 Results show there is an optimum sampling rate which must be selected, in addition to the PWM step-size to achieve maximum efficiency.
-As a result, MPPT algorithm is proposed to overcome the inefficient of the traditional HC in either transient or steady-state conditions.
+As a result, MPPT algorithm is proposed to overcome the inefficiency of the traditional HC in either transient or steady-state conditions.
 The algorithm proposed has achieved a significant efficiency improvement across the whole range of conditions with a negligible increase in algorithm complexity.
 Indeed, compared to solutions optimized for transient conditions with a large step size and fast sampling rate, the hardware requirements of the proposed technique are significantly reduced, due to the technique’s effectiveness at a low sampling rates and hence the possibility of using cheaper microprocessors and analogue-to-digital converters.
 This is because the algorithm consists only of low speed power measurement and one multiplication per iteration.
 The proposed MPPT algorithm achieves a fast response time in both transient and steady-state conditions and hence achieves a high transfer efficiency of over 99.5% for a typical irradiance profile without the need for compensation in the power converter.
 This compares to 98% transfer efficiency for the highest performing fixed step size method [P1].

 Chapter 5 studies the noise in the MPPT system which has to be minimised to a sufficiently low level in order to correctly track the MPPT noise contaminated measurements.
 A different method was proposed to minimise the impact of the noise, allowing better tracking performance, and hence higher system efficiency to be achieved.
 In a 20 W PV installation, the efficiency is reduced by 50% when the measurement noises were included.
 Through This chapter showed that reducing ADC resolution help to reduce the circuits susceptibility to noise but at the expense of losing valuable information.
 Thus, average, moving average and median filters were investigated for reducing noise.
 In addition, a digital filter combining two filters, median filter and moving average filter was proposed [P2].